thehui87/Learning-Godot/tutorial_particles_2d.md

 #### Timescale

-It happens often that the effect achieved is perfect, except too fast or two slow.
+It happens often that the effect achieved is perfect, except too fast or too slow.
 Timescale helps adjust the overall speed.

 Timescale everything 2x: